slateci/slate-portal/docs/deployment.md

 ## Build and Run Portal

-Activate the Conda environment and verify Ansible can `ssh` to the host(s):
+Activate the Conda environment and verify Ansible can see the host(s):

 ```shell
 [your@localmachine]$ conda activate chpc-ansible